-Candidates perform 3 pieces that last a maximum of 1 minute 30 seconds and demonstrate a selection of Technical Exercises.
+Candidates are required to play three performance pieces and demonstrate a selection of Technical Exercises.

-Candidates are required to play either a 4-bar sight reading test or a 4 bar Improvisation and Interpretation test.
-There are also two ear tests that develop melodic recall and rhythmic sense.
-The final part of the exam is a set of 5 simple questions based on the candidate's choice of piece.
+Candidates are required to play either a four-bar sight reading test or a four-bar Improvisation and Interpretation test.
+There are also two ear tests that develop melodic recall and rhythmic sense and the final part of the exam is a set of five simple questions based on the candidate's choice of piece.
 These are designed to explore theory and instrument knowledge.

-The Grade 2 exam lasts 20 minutes and will be taken in the following structure:
+The Grade 2 exam lasts 20 minutes and will be taken in the following sequence:

-- 1. Pieces or Technical Exercises: The candidate chooses to play either their pieces or their technical exercises first - 2.
-Technical Exercises or Pieces: The candidate will perform the element not chosen above - 3.
-Sight Reading or Improvisation and Interpretation: The candidate is given a simple and previously unseen test to practice and play - 4.
-Ear Tests: The candidate responds to two simple tests.
+- 1. Pieces or Technical Exercises: Candidates may choose to play either their pieces or their technical exercises first - 2.
+Technical Exercises or Pieces: Candidates will perform the element not chosen above - 3.
+Sight Reading or Improvisation and Interpretation: Candidates are given a simple and previously unseen test to practice and play - 4.
+Ear Tests: Candidates respond to two simple tests.
 One is melodic and one is rhythmic - 5.
-General Musicianship Questions: The candidate answers 5 questions related to a piece of their choice
+General Musicianship Questions: Candidates answer five questions related to a piece of their choice

 At Grade 2 the pieces last up to a maximum of 1 minute 30 seconds.
-The length of piece is designed so the candidate can remain focused and concentrate on the requirements of notation accuracy, basic technical control, articulation, sound and sync.